yx131313/yunxinp.github.io/_posts/2021-6-6-reflections_on_rsi_science_bowl.md

 ---
 layout: post
-title: Reflections on RSI science bowl
+title: Reflections on RSI Science Bowl
 ---

 A few weeks back, one of the other RSI scholars proposed hosting an RSI Science Bowl for fun.
 I had initially been on the fence about joining, as I didn't have any previous experience with buzzer-based competitions.
 But out of the blue, another Singaporean RSI scholar (who's now one of my friends!) invited me to form a team with him; I eventually conceded after his attempts at persuading me to join.